Pink Eye in Dogs: Symptoms, Treatment & Prevention

 6 min read

-You may also see your dog’s third eyelid when the conjunctiva becomes inflamed.
-This part of the conjunctiva is called the nictating membrane, located in the inner corner of each eye.
-Your dog’s conjunctiva can become itchy and turn bright pink or red when it is infected or irritated.
+You may also see your dog’s third eyelid when the conjunctiva is inflamed.
+This part of the conjunctiva is called the nictitating membrane, and it’s located in the inner corners of the eyes.
+Your dog’s conjunctiva can become itchy and turn bright pink or red.

 Symptoms of pink eye in dogs

-• Rubbing their face on rugs, furniture, or with their paws
+• Rubbing their face on rugs, furniture, or their paws

-• Squinting, excessive blinking, or holding eye closed
+• Squinting, excessive blinking, or holding their eyes closed

 • Crusty eyelids from dried discharge, especially after sleeping